Totteridge & Whetstone tube station: Station facilities

-The station is not often staffed but is during peak hours.
-The station has a passenger hall, four gates, two toilets (a female toilet on the southbound platform and a male toilet on the northbound platform), a car park and waiting rooms.
+The station is only normally staffed during peak hours.
+It has a passenger hall, four gates, two toilets (a female toilet on the southbound platform and a male toilet on the northbound platform), a car park, and waiting rooms.

 Services

-Totteridge & Whetstone station is on the High Barnet branch of the Northern line between High Barnet to the north and Woodside Park to the south.
+Totteridge & Whetstone station is on the High Barnet branch of the Northern line in London fare zone 4.
+It is between High Barnet to the north and Woodside Park to the south.
 The typical offpeak service at this station in trains per hour is as follows: